tomMEM/Jetbot-Project/Classification_Stop_at_RoadFollowing/README.md

 * If in live test objects not recognized or wrongly, just take more images, and train, evaluate and test
 * Some classes might be easier to train than others
 * Since there is no distance check, the objects might be trained in a distance to the camera that should give a block signal
+* Finally run the training for about 30 epochs at Max and sudo jetson_clocks settings of the nano - the training still might need some hours
+* It is recommended to run robot.stop(), and camera.stop() before to avoid memory build up by the video stream
+* At the end of the training session the model needs to be saved manually

 # Control of driving and behavior
+* The main threshold of detection is controlled by the Manu.
+Thresh. slider.
+In case the threshold has been reached the script checks the secondary class threshold.
-* the second to last category can be adjusted by pause time and detection threshold
-* it is manually by editing the list in the last main cell
+* The thresholds and pause times of the second to last category can be fine-tuned and adjusted manually by editing the two lists (see below) in the last main cell
+* Other sliders can be used to apply a backward drive speed and an angle in case an object has been detected

 ```
 ----------------------------------------------------------------------------------------------------------------------------------------